shayonj/pg_flo/pkg/sinks/README.md

 ## PostgreSQL Sink

-The PostgreSQL sink streams changes to another PostgreSQL database.
+The PostgreSQL sink replicates changes to another PostgreSQL database.
+To ensure accurate replication of updates and deletes, all tables must have a primary key defined.

 ### Usage